unitedastronomer/E1-572G-Hackintosh/README.md

 ### config.plist

-There are two versions of EFI:

-* macOS 10.13 - 11.7
-	*  Configured to boot up _only_ up to **Big Sur**.
-It is the last natively supported OS without the need to apply root-patches.
-* macOS 10.13 - 14.5
-	* Configured to boot up to **Sonoma**, however some security are partially lifted in order for root patches to be applied.

 In the config.plist, section <code>PlatformInfo > Generic</code> is currently left empty, generate your own SMBIOS data.
 Use a **MacbookPro11,1** SMBIOS.